The Connection Between Gut Health and Sleep Quality}

 What you eat can help or hinder your gut health.

 Eating probiotic-rich foods such as yogurt and fermented foods like kimchi, sauerkraut, or kombucha can support a healthy microbiome.
 Fermented foods add beneficial bacteria to your gut, which your digestive system needs to thrive.
+For example, eating our fermented pickles or sauerkraut at dinner could offer improved sleep as one of their many benefits.

 Probiotic supplements can also improve your gut health and increase microbiome diversity.
 However, fermented foods are far more effective than probiotic supplements.